iodepo/odis-arch/book/appendix/index.md

 ## About

 A collection of items related to the OIH development.
+Mostly related to examples around representing concepts in the graph such as date and time, language etc.

-Elements of these may be moved into the main body of text as the documents develop.
+As these develop they may be moved into other sections of the book.